 Organisations can choose to conduct red teaming exercises using internal security teams or engage external cybersecurity consulting firms.
 Internal teams may have a better understanding of the organisation’s systems and processes but may lack the experience or objectivity of external experts.
 External consulting firms can provide specialized expertise, fresh perspectives, and access to advanced tools and techniques.

-How often should red teaming exercises be conducted?
+How often should red teaming exercises be conducted as per SEBI CSCRF?

 The frequency of red teaming exercises depends on the organisation’s size, industry, risk profile, and regulatory requirements.
 The CSCRF mandates MIIs and Qualified REs to conduct red teaming exercises on a half-yearly basis.
 However, organisations may choose to conduct red teaming exercises more frequently based on their specific security needs and risk tolerance.